githar5h/AWS-Kafka-Data-Engineering/README.md

 ### Kafka Producer & Consumer Applications

-- **Producer**: EC2 instances host a Kafka producer application responsible for generating and publishing data streams to specified Kafka topics.
+- **Producer**: EC2 instances host a Python-based Kafka producer application responsible for generating and publishing data streams to specified Kafka topics.
-- **Consumer**: Another set of EC2 instances run a Kafka consumer application, subscribing to Kafka topics, consuming the data, and transferring it to downstream components.
+- **Consumer**: Another set of EC2 instances run a Python-based Kafka consumer application, subscribing to Kafka topics, consuming the data, and transferring it to downstream components.

 The following image shows the producer application generating messages using the data from the dataset:
 <img width="1280" alt="Screenshot (65)" src="https://github.com/githar5h/AWS-Kafka-Data-Engineering/assets/96515805/a2a6f8fa-04eb-4191-bca1-dfdd8322a61a">